Cmdpro/Data-Essence/modchanges.md

 - Various internal changes to the Mote particle
 - Ancient Rock blocks cannot be broken by non-players anymore - as a side effect, mods like Jade unfortunately don't show their harvestability for now
 - Essence Breaker checks if a block is supposed to be unbreakable before breaking it
+- Tweaked Computer gui to match its block texture

 ### Fixes
 - Wire Spools required the Synthesis Chamber to be unlocked despite being a crafting component